Frequently Asked Questions

 Our regular ongoing groups meet every other week on either Monday, Tuesday, Wednesday, or Thursday evening from 6:15-8:30 p.m.

-The Young Adult and Preschool groups meet at different times throughout the year.
+The Young Adult and Pre-K groups meet at different times throughout the year.
 You can find more information about those groups on our Services Page.

 On group nights, families gather for a pot-luck dinner and conversation, and then break into small groups by age.
 Each group has its own volunteer facilitators who lead the discussion and direct age-appropriate activities designed to help participants express their emotions constructively.

-Our trained counselors develop and monitor all of our group activities to encourage age-appropriate expressions of grief.
+Our trained counselors develop and monitor all our group activities to encourage age-appropriate expressions of grief.
 Art, creative writing, selected readings, games, and other activities are used to help children work through their emotions and allow for the expression of feelings.

 Any type of entrée or vegetable works great.
 Please bring enough to feed 4-6 people.
 On a typical night, families bring fried chicken, salad, pasta dishes, casseroles, meatloaf, green beans-you name it, it's here!

 We ask that you please do not bring a dessert.

 We would love to have your support!
 There are several 'Ways to Give' to The WARM Place.
 Whether you are interested in donating your time, your resources, or contributing in another way, we have an option for you to help The WARM Place.

 For volunteer opportunities, click here.